Accounts

 3. Under the Account management section, select Accounts to open the dashboard.

-4. Select the Add account button in the top-right corner of the page to start the wizard.
+5. Select the New account > New account button in the top-right corner of the page to start the wizard.

 Setting personal data and roles